miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ### "signing" Parameter

 The "signing" parameter contains validation information required to validate the signing certificate used for the JWS signature.

 The "signing" parameter is used to preserve PKIX validation information for the signing certificate.

 The value of the "signing" parameter is a BASE64URL-encoded JSON object containing a "validations" object.

-The "validations" object contained in the "signing" parameter uses the same structure as the "validations" object defined in "### "validations" Object".
+The "validations" object contained in the "signing" parameter uses the same structure as the "validations" object defined in ""validations" Object".

 The "signing" parameter is added to the "ltv" object in the unprotected header.

 Because the "signing" parameter is stored in the unprotected header, it is not directly protected by the JWS signature.

 However, it is protected by subsequent archive timestamps.

+The outer JSON object of the "signing" parameter is BASE64URL-encoded because it participates in archive timestamp hash input construction.

+This avoids ambiguity caused by JSON reserialization and enables deterministic reconstruction of archive timestamp hash inputs without requiring JSON canonicalization.
+However, DER-encoded PKIX-related binary objects contained within the embedded "validations" object use BASE64 encoding.

 ### "timestamp" Object